kaspervd/casanova/README.md

 I've tried quite a few of the CASA tasks but not all of them (there are 137).
 So it's possible that you find a bug using one of the tasks.

 I ended up creating casanova for my master's research project at Leiden Observatory so after a few months I might not be a radio astronomer anymore ;-).

-If I had more time I'd try to remove the part that creates the log files everywhere!